ZTX-Foundation/tuxedo/doc/contracts/finance/DepositBase.md

 - [Roles](https://github.com/ZTX-Foundation/tuxedo/blob/develop/src/core/Roles.sol): Defines the various roles utilized within the system.
 - [CoreRef](https://github.com/ZTX-Foundation/tuxedo/blob/develop/src/refs/CoreRef.sol): Provides a reference to the protocol's core contract.
 - [IDepositBase](https://github.com/ZTX-Foundation/tuxedo/blob/develop/src/finance/IDepositBase.sol): An interface that specifies the methods any deposit-based contract should implement.

+## Features
+- Allows the `FINANCIAL_CONTROLLER` to withdraw a specified amount of any ERC20 token from the contract.
+This ensures that only authorized parties can move funds from the contract.
+- The withdrawal function can also only be called when the contract is not paused, which provides an extra layer of control.